bingyouwang/bingyouwang.github.io/_publications/2018-11-19-Pipeline-for-F1-in-Multi-label-text-classification.md

 [TODO]

 ## Acceptance Rate:
-Accepted as short paper, with 6 pages.
-Main Conference Acceptance Rate:
 * Regular Papers: 31%
 * Short Papers:   14%
+Accepted as a short paper, with 6 pages.

 ## Download
 ------